er-anubhavgoel/JavaProgramming-DSAQuest/README.md

     a) _Using Iterator Cursor_
 2. **WAJP to create a collection and print all the Integer elements of the collection.**
 3. **WAJP to create a collection and calculate sum of all the integer elements of collection.**
+4. **WAJP to create a collection and print the largest integer and smallest integer available in collection.**